Impact: Community Capacity Projects

-Leadership Atlanta seeks to partner with Atlanta nonprofit organizations as Community Leadership Cohort Project partners.
-The Community Leadership Projects aim to provide a civic engagement opportunity for class members.
+Leadership Atlanta seeks to partner with Atlanta nonprofit organizations as Project partners.
+The Community Capacity Projects aim to provide a civic engagement opportunity for class members.
 The goal of the project is for each group to collectively learn about and address a critical community need while providing value-added support and consultation to a local nonprofit in achieving its mission.

 Interested in learning more?